 Planning and design of transportation projects and greening improvements recommended in the East Oakland Neighborhoods Initiative, a partnership between the Oakland's Planning Bureau and 12 community-based organizations focused on equity-based planning for Deep East Oakland.
-This includes the public submissions for Upper 105th Ave Green Street Connections and 98th Avenue Pedestrian Connections.
+This includes consideration of the public submissions for Upper 105th Ave Green Street Connections, 98th Ave Pedestrian Connections, and Sidewalk for 42nd Ave.